BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_functions/bz_revokePerm.md

 signatures:
   -
     - dataType: int
-      description: The id of the player to check
       name: playerID
+      description: The player ID for whom to revoke a permission from
       default: ~
     - dataType: const char*
-      description: The name of the permission to check for
       name: perm
+      description: The permission to revoke
       default: ~
 returns:
   dataType: bool
-  description: True if the player specified has the permission specified
+  description: True if the permission was revoked successfully
 ---

-Check if a given player has a permission.
+Revoke a permission from a player.

 This permission can be one of the default permissions provided by BZFS or it could be a custom one used by a plug-in.